 - 1. Compensation will be provided for teachers who volunteer to supervise in the following circumstances: - 1.1 More than 15 minutes prior to the beginning of the instructional day; - 1.2 During the meal break; - 1.3 More than 15 minutes after the end of the instructional day. - 2.
 Teachers and support staff who provide voluntary supervision will have the choice of being compensated in one, or a combination of, the following manners: - 2.1 Earn one day of leave with pay (to a maximum of five days per school year) for each 15 hours of supervision.
 The Director may approve the earning of more than five days per year in exceptional circumstances. - 2.2 Be paid an honorarium at the hourly rate established by Administrative Council. - 3.
 Substitute teachers and community members who volunteer to supervise will be paid an honorarium at the hourly rate established by the Administrative Council. - 4.
 Student Supervision Leave (as well as all other leaves) will be approved, subject to operational requirements, upon written application to the employee's principal. - 5.
 Earned supervision days (in combination with extra-curricular and personal days) may be carried forward to the next school year to a maximum of five days. - 6.
+Partial earned days (hours) can be carried over (to a maximum of 14 hours) to the next school year if the employee has four or less days accumulated at the end of the current school year. - 7.
 Employees who have not taken their supervision days during the school year in which they are earned, will have those days carried forward to the maximum allowed.
-Days in excess of the maximum will be paid out at the hourly rate. - 7.
+Days in excess of the maximum will be paid out at the hourly rate. - 8.
 When a contract terminates (i.e., temporary employees, resignations, etc.) the employee will be paid out for accumulated supervision time at the hourly rate.